 Most roads are publicly owned and free of access.
 Increased traffic adversely impacts public activities, which once crowded the streets, such as markets, agoras, parades and processions, games, and community interactions.
 These have gradually disappeared to be replaced by automobiles.
 In many cases, these activities have shifted to shopping malls; in other cases, they have been abandoned altogether.
 Traffic flows influence the life and interactions of residents and their usage of street space.
 More traffic impedes social interactions and street activities.
 People tend to walk and cycle less when traffic is high.

 f.
 High infrastructure maintenance costs

-Cities facing the aging of their transport infrastructure have to assume growing maintenance costs as well as pressures to upgrade to more modern infrastructure.
+Cities facing the aging of their transport systems have to assume growing maintenance costs as well as pressures to upgrade to more modern infrastructure.
 In addition to the involved costs, maintenance and repair activities create circulation disruptions.
 Delayed maintenance is rather common since it conveys the benefit of keeping current costs low, but at the expense of higher future costs and, on some occasions, the risk of infrastructure failure.
-The more extensive the road and highway network, the higher the maintenance cost and its financial burden.
+The more extensive the road and highway network, the higher the maintenance cost and financial burden.
 The same applies to public transit infrastructure that requires a system-wide maintenance strategy.

 g.
 Environmental impacts and energy consumption

 Pollution, including noise generated by circulation, has become an impediment to the quality of life and even the health of urban populations.
 Further, energy consumption by urban transportation has dramatically increased, as has the dependency on petroleum.
 These considerations are increasingly linked with peak mobility expectations where high energy prices incite a shift towards more efficient and sustainable forms of urban transportation, namely public transit.
 There are pressures to decarbonize urban transport systems, particularly with the diffusion of alternative energy sources such as electric vehicles.